roblaing/erlang-webapp-howto/unit1/README.md

 }.
 ```

-This simple edit will prompt rebar3 to download, install and build Cowboy (if it hasn't already).
+This simple edit will prompt rebar3 to download, install and build Cowboy (if it hasn't already) when you invoke `rebar3 release`.

 <h3>Quick digression into Erlang's data types</h3>